Netherquark/brush/brush_repository_knowledge_base.md

 - **Location:** `crates/brush-app/app/src/main/java/com/splats/app/`
 - **MainActivity.java**: Orchestrates library loading and handles the high-level response from the native pipeline.
 - **TelemetrySparseReconstruction.java**:
-  - **The JNI Bridge:** No longer contains SfM logic.
-It is strictly responsible for preparing input payloads (JSON-serialized frames, GPS priors, and IMU deltas).
+  - **The Orchestrator:** Prepares the full input payload (frames, intrinsics, GPS, IMU deltas) and invokes the native SfM pipeline via `OpenCvFrontendLib`.
   - **Payload Generation:** Maps spatial priors into `gps.json` and `imu.json` formats required by the Rust core.
-- **OpenCvFrontendLib.kt**: The modern Kotlin entry point for the **Unified SfM Pipeline**.
+- **OpenCvFrontendLib.kt**: The JNI bridge for the **Unified SfM Pipeline**.
 It exposes `runFullPipelineSync`, which encapsulates the entire native lifecycle from extraction to export.

 ### D. The Native SfM Pipeline (`crates/brush-process`)
 - **Location:** `crates/brush-process/src/sfm/mod.rs`